 NOTE: This contour will be related to the average element/sub-array radiation pattern 3dB beam width.

-OTA sensitivity directions declaration: set of manufacturer declarations comprising at least one set of declared minimum EIS values (with related RAT and BS channel bandwidth), and related directions over which the EIS applies
+OTA sensitivity directions declaration: set of manufacturer declarations comprising at least one set of declared minimum EIS values (with BS channel bandwidth), and related directions over which the EIS applies

 NOTE: All the directions apply to all the EIS values in an OSDD.